Best Western Premier Freeport Inn & Suites

 Operated by the Lindsay Park Sports Society, and owned by the City of Calgary, the centre includes two, Olympic-size pools, five gyms, two tracks, and a multitude of fitness classes.
 Other amenities at the Talisman Centre include a childcare centre, free parking, and lockers.

-The University of Calgary, or what many refer to as UCalgary, is a public university found near downtown Calgary in the popular province of Alberta.
-Established in 1966, UCalgary is a member of the Alberta Rural Development Network, and features a charming, urban campus.
+Established in 1966, the University of Calgary, or what many refer to as UCalgary, is a public school found near downtown Calgary.
+UCalgary is a member of the Alberta Rural Development Network, and features a charming, urban campus.
 Plan your next visit to Calgary and southern Alberta and be sure to visit the main campus of the University of Calgary.

 Make time to visit the Olympic Oval – the ice arena and complex which hosted the 1988 Winter Olympic Games.
 The Olympic Oval features two hockey rinks, a 400m oval track, and a short track.
 You'll want to watch the UCalgary Dinos play football at McMahon Stadium – it's also home to the Calgary Stampeders of Canadian Football League.
 Enjoy your next visit into Calgary with a visit to the University of Calgary.